Roxanne Reid - Africa Addict

 The Oude Kerk should be your second stop on the museum trail.
 It’s one of the last surviving cruciform churches in South Africa and was built in 1743 by the Dutch East India Company.
 The gable and ring-wall were added in 1795.
 Once another church was built, it fell into disuse but reopened as a museum in 1925.

-At 14 Church Street is a Victorian Period House that depicts the lifestyle of the rural middle-class family at this time, with its dark velvet drapes, florid wallpaper and overstuffed chairs.
+At 14 Church Street is a Victorian Period House that depicts the lifestyle of the rural middle-class family at this time, with its dark drapes and overstuffed chairs.
+The back rooms also house the Christo Coetzee Art Gallery, showing off this South African artist’s varied styles over the years.

 22 Church Street, built in 1803, was originally a postmaster’s house and is now the Pioneer House Museum.
 There’s a red-walled period kitchen with open hearth, a simple room with rietdak ceiling, a more formal voorkamer with wooden ceiling, and an eclectic collection of old kitchen implements, furniture and china.

 With some 15 wine estates in this part of the Cape Winelands, you’re spoilt for choice.
-Most offer tastings for a fee of around R50 to R90, but this is swept away if you buy a few bottles afterwards.
-Saronsberg has some impressive sculptures in the gardens.
-Enjoy your tasting outside overlooking a dam or inside in the double-volume tasting room.
-Take your wine and wander the art gallery upstairs or sit in a ghost chair at the long tables downstairs.
+Most offer tastings of five to six wines for a fee of around R50 to R100, but this is sometimes swept away if you buy a few bottles afterwards.

-Wine by Bike - photo courtesy of Vindoux Guest Farm & Spa
+Wine by Bike (photo: Vindoux Guest Farm & Spa)

 6. Do an olive oil tasting